Ayehu/custom-activities/PagerDuty/PagerDutyAddNote/README.md

 Mandatory fields when sending an alert :<br />
 AuthorizationToken(string) - Use your existing user token or you can create the User Token with following steps | User -> My Profile -> User Settings -> Create API User Token<br />
 Incident Id(string) - Get Incident Id from | Incidents , open the service and take id from URI (incidents/INCIDENT_ID) <br />
-From(string) - The email address of a valid user associated with the account making the request Note(string) - The note to be added to the specific incident
+From(string) - The email address of a valid user associated with the account making the request<br />
+Note(string) - The note to be added to the specific incident<br />

 [See more info in official documentation][https://api-reference.pagerduty.com/#!/Incidents/post_incidents_id_notes]